1998 Oceania Junior Athletics Championships

-The 1998 Oceania Junior Athletics Championships were held at the Teufaiva Stadium in Nuku'alofa, Tonga, between August 27–28, 1998.
+The 1998 Oceania Junior Athletics Championships were held at the Teufaiva Stadium in Nukuʻalofa, Tonga, between August 27–28, 1998.
 They were held together with the 1998 Oceania Open Championships.
 A total of 37 events were contested, 19 by men and 18 by women.

 Medal summary

 Complete results can be found as compiled by Bob Snow on the Athletics Papua New Guinea, on the Athletics Weekly, and on the World Junior Athletics History webpages.